rydash/letter-potato/README.md

 ## This game is a Work In Progress!

-This game isn't finished and doesn't look super nice yet!
+This game isn't finished yet!
 Here are the major things under development:
+* Remembering a player's name between recent refreshes
+* Allowing name and room changes from the game screen
-* Returning to a recently-visited room after refreshing the browser
+* Showing room suggestions underneath the room code entry screen
 * Various development chores
     * Adding documentation
     * Adding Jest unit tests